remiguillette/BeaverOS2/replit.md

 ## Overview

 BEAVERNET is a full-stack web application built with a modern tech stack featuring a React frontend with TypeScript, Express.js backend, and PostgreSQL database using Drizzle ORM.
-The application appears to be a service management dashboard with multiple integrated services like BeaverPatch (CAD system), BeaverLaw (Animal Controls), BeaverScanner (License plate recognition), and others.
+The application appears to be a service management dashboard with multiple integrated services like BeaverPatch (CAD system), BeaverLaw (Animal Controls), BeaverCRM (Customer Management), and others.

 ## System Architecture